Watchtower Political & Commercial Involvement

 For the full 2006 participant list see 2006 participants

-In 1999, the Australian Bethel sent their lawyer, Vincent Toole and branch committee member Don Maclean, to the Hansard Committee for religious tolerance.
+In 1999, the Australian Bethel sent their legal representative, Vincent Toole and branch committee member Don Maclean to the Hansard Committee for religious tolerance.
 Toole and Maclean both contributed to the conversation, requesting tolerance towards Witnesses, particularly in regards to the issue of blood transfusions, with little effect.
 The result may have been far more significant if the political parties knew 80,000 Witnesses would be voting to supporting their requests.

 World Health Organization

 Each year on the 7th April World Health Day is celebrated by representatives of the World Health Organization, NGOs, and high ranking government officials.
 Jehovah's Witnesses participated in this celebration in 2000.

 whqlibdoc.who.int (6 Apr 2007) contained a 140 page souvenir brochure of the event.
 Page 7 shows the theme for the year 2000 was regarding blood.

 "This is why blood safety was the theme of World Health Day 2000, but also one of WHO's priorities for the future, with the launch of a long-term programme aimed to assist national health authorities, especially those in greatest need, to establish and maintain well-organised blood transfusion services with appropriate infrastructure and trained personnel."

 Page 53 says "Of note was the presence of Jehovah Witnesses at the Congress."